MrMugiwara/CTF-Tools/README.md

-# CTF-Tools
+# CTF-Tools<br>
 This is the first version of useful CTF tools cheat sheets.
-I'm planning to update them with new useful tools.
+I'm planning to update them with new useful tools.<br>
-Thanks to shr for a good advice to add the links for tools.
-Here are the links to the tools from cheat sheets:
+Thanks to share for a good advice to add the links for tools.
+Here are the links to the tools from cheat sheets:<br>

 #Reverse Engineering:
 GDB - http://www.gnu.org/software/gdb/download/<br>